-Sure, you can read through the whole letter, but that is long and confusing.
+The letter is long and confusing.
 You want a short answer.

 Well, the short answer is this:

-- Partially Favorable – usually, a partially favorable decision means that the ALJ agreed that you were disabled, but changed the onset date to a later time.
+Usually, a partially favorable decision means that the ALJ agreed that you were disabled, but changed the onset date to a later time.
 This is good and bad.
 You should get benefits, but your back benefits will be less because the onset date was changed.
 Also, with a partially favorable decision, you need to see if the onset date was changed to a date after your date last insured because if so, you may only be entitled to SSI benefits and not SSDI.
 You may need to appeal certain aspects of a partially favorable decision.

-- Dismissed – a dismissal may sometimes be issued by an ALJ as well.
+A dismissal may sometimes be issued by an ALJ as well.
 In this decision, your case is dismissed without a decision.
 This can happen when you don’t go to the hearing, when you filed your appeal too late without good reason, or when your case has already been decided and you have no new evidence.
 A dismissal can be appealed to the Appeals Council or Federal Court.